The Company You Keep (film): Plot

-Jim/Nick goes to Milwaukee to find Donal (Nick Nolte), his old best friend, who owns a lumber yard.
-Donal discourages him from looking for Mimi, but tells him to contact former SDS member, history professor Jed Lewis (Richard Jenkins).
-Jed disagreed with Nick over using violence, resenting the Weather Underground for endangering their nonviolent counterparts.
-He initially refuses to help Jim, but when he finds out that Jim has a young daughter, he uses his connections with their old radical friends to track down Mimi.
-At Big Sur, California, Mimi imports marijuana into the U.S. aboard a sailboat as part of an operation run by Mac McLeod (Sam Elliott), Mimi's boyfriend.
-Through Jed, Jim reaches Mac, who informs him that Mimi left to go "inland".
-Jim knows where she is going.
+Jim goes to Milwaukee to see Donal, his old best friend, who discourages him from seeking Mimi but suggests he contact former SDS member, history professor Jed Lewis.
+Jed opposed using violence, resenting the Underground for endangering nonviolent counterparts.
+Learning that Jim has a young daughter, he uses his old connections to track down Mimi.
+Mimi imports marijuana into the U.S. as part of an operation in Big Sur, California, run by Mac McLeod, Mimi's boyfriend.
+Jim reaches Mac, who says that Mimi went "inland".
+Jim knows where she is.

-Ben begins to feel that Jim's actions make no sense for a guilty man.
+Ben realizes that Jim is not acting like a guilty man.
 Defying his boss, he goes to Michigan to investigate the original crime.
-He meets with retired cop Henry Osborne (Brendan Gleeson), who was the first person to investigate the robbery.
-Osborne refuses to talk in front of his adopted daughter Rebecca (Brit Marling), and Ben senses that he is hiding something important.
-Ben does some research, finding that Osborne had strong connections to Mimi's family before the bank robbery.
-He learns of the Linder-Lurie company property on the Michigan upper peninsula near Ontario, Canada.
-Osborne acknowledges that if Mimi were to come forward with the information that Jim was not present at the robbery (although Jim's car was used during it), Jim would be cleared of all charges.
-Later, Ben flirts with Rebecca.
+He meets retired cop Henry Osborne, the first person who investigated the robbery.
+Osborne refuses to talk in front of his adopted daughter Rebecca; Ben senses he is hiding something important.
+Ben finds that Osborne had strong connections to Mimi's family before the robbery.
+He learns of the Linder-Lurie company property on the Michigan upper peninsula near Canada.
+Osborne acknowledges that if Mimi were to come forward with information that Jim was not present at the robbery (although Jim's car was used), Jim would be cleared of all charges.